 By Mr. Propwise

-Is it just me or is the passing of time accelerating as we get older?
-I can’t believe 2015 is almost done!
 It’s that time of the year where I take a look back at what’s happened over the past twelve months, then try and say something intelligent about the future direction of the property market over the next year.
+But this year I’m particularly apprehensive, as 2016 was the year where the majority of forecasters failed to accurately call the most major events such as Brexit and the US Presidential Elections.

 Contrast this to the 2008Q3 to 2009Q2 period where we saw a 24.9% decline over four quarters.
 The current period is more reminiscent of the 2000Q3 to 2004Q1 period where the market fell by an average of 1.5% per quarter over 15 quarters.
-We could be in for a long ride down, folks.
+We could be in for a long, slow and painful ride down, folks.

 We know the straw that broke the camel’s back was the MAS’ Total Debt Servicing Ratio (TDSR) framework introduced at the end of June 2013, which significantly limited the ability of buyers to lever up and buy property.